vwdr/3D-Ecommerce-App/README.md

 - **Design vs. Performance:** Learned to balance aesthetics with functionality to create a better user experience.
 - **Three.js Mastery:** Developed a deep understanding of 3D web development using Three.js.
 - **Responsive 3D Techniques:** Acquired skills in making 3D environments adaptable to various screen sizes.

----

-This version retains the minimalistic approach with the new name "AstralSite."
-Let me know if this works for you!